linked-art/linked.art/docs/model/index.md

 * Interoperability
     * The goal of the work is interoperability between systems, not to provide a comprehensive data model to describe everything that a single institution might know.
 This implies that management and production of the data is out of scope as a system specific concern.
 Similarly, the exact models used within those systems are not our concern.
 These would otherwise violate the technology independency principle.
 Open access is not a requirement, but the intent to publish beyond system boundaries is.
-* Complex Bibliography
+* Complex Bibliography and Archival Descriptions
-    * The thorough description of bibliographic resources in Linked Data is the subject of several ongoing discussions in the Library domain.
-We feel that the Art and Museum community should adopt whatever solution is devised by the experts in that field for complex bibliographic description, if necessary beyond the model described for documents generally.
+    * The thorough description of bibliographic and archival resources in Linked Data is the subject of several ongoing discussions in the Library and Archives domains.
+We feel that the Art and Museum community should adopt whatever solution is devised by the experts in that field for complex bibliographic or archival description, however Linked Art will provide an on-ramp to those domains by defining the basic descriptions using our shared patterns.
 * Data Provenance
     * Recording the individual events in which the data itself is created, modified and managed is out of scope of this work.
 The global Linked Open Data community has various approaches to this problem, with varying degrees of complexity and accuracy.
 Given the relative infancy of the work in the Art domain, we feel that adding this is an unnecessary burden at this stage at any level below the entire dataset.
 * Quantification of Uncertainty